-In keeping with the principle of resolving problems as quickly as possible, the proportion of Corporate complaints resolved at Stage 1 remains high at 85% and 97% for children Social care complaints.
-Adult Social Care complaints have a one stage process and if the complainant remains dissatisfied they can then complain to the LGO, resulting in all such complaints being resolved at Stage 1 of the Statutory complaints procedure.
+In keeping with the principle of resolving problems as quickly as possible, the proportion of Corporate complaints resolved at Stage 1 remains high at 84% (2013-14) and 83% (2014-15) and 97% for children Social care complaints in 2013-14.
+Adult Social Care complaints have a one stage process and if the complainant remains dissatisfied they may complain to the LGO, resulting in all such complaints being resolved at Stage 1 of the Statutory complaints procedure.